A-solver-for-Nash-Equilibrium/A_solver_for_Nash_Equilibria/readme.md

-A very very basic prototype.
+Updated code is in NESolver/NESolver2.py

-I am still working on implementing the method to identify infinitely many NE.
+It can now identify whether a support has infinitely many NE.

+Will add some tests later.